Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 Hence, it becomes easy to gauge the effectiveness of your current campaign and whether or not it has generated the desired customer reach.
 Based on these findings, business owners may change or modify their current marketing strategies.

-Furthermore, a section on your Google My Business profile summarises your audience or customer base regarding age, location, and gender.
+Furthermore, a section on your Google My Business profile summarises your target audience or customer base regarding age, location, and gender.
 Such information will be especially helpful in creating targeted campaigns to increase sales and revenue.

 Similarly, the “search query” reports can help business owners learn how potential new customers search for their business online and the keywords people use to find their GMB listing.
 This, in turn, helps them formulate the right content marketing strategies to increase clicks and subsequent sales.